 It can be similarly difficult to get a handle on how large a manufactured home is without seeing the home in person.
 But the size of a manufactured home is potentially critical information, as it affects how the home is moved and how it fits onto its lot.
 There are also a wide variety of mobile home sizes and floor plans on the market, meaning that the differences between one manufactured home and another can be substantial.

 While it remains true that the best way to understand the size of a manufactured home is to see it with your own eyes, it can be important to conceptualize the position and layout of a mobile home before you can physically see it.
 In this article, we’ll give the average manufactured home buyer some graphic tools that can help clarify mobile home sizes.

-The Basics of Mobile Home Sizes and Dimensions
+The Average Sizes and Dimensions of Mobile Homes

-So, what are the dimensions of the average manufactured home?
+So, what is the average size of a mobile home?
 For a hypothetical “typical” single-wide manufactured home, the dimensions are as follows: